-The Inspectorate of Prosecution in Scotland was established in 2003 and placed on a statutory footing in 2007 by the Criminal Proceedings etc. (Reform) (Scotland) Act 2007.
-The Act requires the Inspector to secure the inspection of the operation of COPFS and to submit to the Lord Advocate a report on any particular matter connected with the operation of the Service which the Lord Advocate refers to the Inspector.
+The Inspectorate of Prosecution in Scotland (IPS) was established in 2003 and placed on a statutory footing in 2007 by the Criminal Proceedings etc. (Reform) (Scotland) Act 2007.
+The Act requires the Inspector "acting independently of any other person" to secure the inspection of the operation of COPFS and make recommendations that will contribute to the improvement of COPFS and enhance public confidence.
+It provides that the Lord Advocate may require the Inspector to submit a report on any particular matter connected with the operation of the Service.

 The Inspectorate's vision is to enhance the effectiveness of and to promote excellence in the prosecution service in Scotland through professional and independent inspection and evaluation.

 The core values of the Inspectorate are:

 Independence - to provide impartial and objective advice and support.

 Professionalism - to undertake inspections with integrity, rigour, competency and consistency.